-The nature of no-code platforms prevents over complication of product development due to the parameters of the systems used and by combining this with the lack of custom code, it makes it simple for others to get involved, allowing for an agile approach across a start-up.
+The nature of no-code platforms prevents over complication of product development due to the simple parameters used in the system.
+It makes it simple for others to get involved, allowing for an agile approach across a start-up.

-Different teams or individuals can step in and evolve a product without needing deep knowledge of the code or the skills of a particular language.
-This allows a wider range of people to get involved in the development, speeding up the process but also improving how agile a company can be in using its scarce resources, always a critical issue for start-ups.
+Different teams or individuals can step in and evolve a product without needing deep knowledge of the code.
+This allows a wider range of people to get involved in the development, speeding up the process but also improving how agile a company can be in using its scarce resources - always a critical issue for start-ups.